I see many clients for psychotherapy who really struggle at this time of year.

 This may mean having the courage to say no to things.
 It may mean choosing to look after ourselves first rather than focusing on carrying everyone around us.See my post on people carrying.
 Aim not to act from “should” but rather from what feels comfortable for your tired body.
 Then you have a chance of learning what you need to learn.We can be very compassionate with people without trying to carry them.Compassion is different to carrying.It involves a deep acceptance of others as they are, even though we may still need to set firm boundaries.

 A final issue may be having to deal with difficult people or family members at this time of year.
 Here is a list of useful suggestions.

 Aim not to resist this situation or the fact that you have to deal with this person.
 Everything in life is an opportunity for growth and these challenges are perfect for that.

 Be present.
 This is the most important on the list.
 A useful method is to practice the body meditation on my resources page (based on Eckhart Tolle’s feeling the inner body meditation).
-When you are with someone challenging always keep some awareness on a part of your body maybe the energy in your hands or your breathing.
+When you are with someone challenging, always keep some awareness on a part of your body maybe the energy in your hands or your breathing.
 It really helps you to stay more centered with yourself and not get caught up in the other persons fear, criticism ,anger or manipulative tendencies.
-It also helps you to clearly see that this is their stuff, it really has very little to do with you.
-As we work on presence and can be aware of it in ourselves we can also be aware of it in others.This is very healing no matter who we are dealing with.Presence does take a little practice.If you have a relative whom you really struggle to be with be kind to yourself and limit your exposure as much as you need too or completely if necessary.We always have to heal our bodies first the rest will come in time.
+It also helps you to clearly see that this is their stuff, it has very little to do with you.
+As we work on presence and can be aware of it in ourselves we can also be aware of it in others.This is very healing no matter who we are dealing with.Presence does take a little practice.If you have a relative whom you really struggle to be with be kind to yourself and limit your exposure as much as you need too.We always have to heal our bodies first the rest will come in time.